eharrow/eharrow.github.io/_posts/2018-06-22-adding-GPG-key-to-sign-git-commits-with-github-and-keybase.md

 1. get and export your public key to Github.
 2. set up git to sign your commits with your private key.

+#### [Update 2019-03-25] SourceTree signing breaks after upgrading the version of gpg
+When using homebrew to upgrade gpg remember that the symlink in `/usr/local/bin` to gpg and gpg2 (that SourceTree looks for) will change and that to make it work after an upgrade with SourceTree you will need to create a soft link to gpg2.
+See [ the following link](https://kevingoedecke.me/2018/06/28/setup-sourcetree-with-homebrew-gpg-invalid-gpg-path/).

 ## Get, Export and Set Your Public Key
 If you don't have a GPG key pair then consider [FSF's email self defence guide](https://emailselfdefense.fsf.org/en/) which is easy to follow and explains what and why pretty comprehensively.